-When installing proper covingcommercial or industrial floors, an attention to detail is key to ensuring that the floor functions properly for years to come.
+When installing proper commercial or industrial floors, an attention to detail is key to ensuring that the floor functions properly for years to come.
 One detail which can often be overlooked, or implemented improperly, is the coving.
 Despite often being regarded as little more than a finishing touch, proper coves are a necessity – and sometimes, a legal requirement.

 What Is Coving?